A note on the Cops & Robber game on graphs embedded in non-orientable surfaces

-By a surface, we mean a closed surface, i.e., a compact two dimensional topological manifold w/o boundary.
-For any non-negative integer $g$ we denote by $\cop(g)$ the supremum over all $\cop(G)$ with $G$ ranging over all graphs embeddable in a orientable surface of genus~$g$, and we call this the cop number of the surface.
-Similarly, we define the cop number $\tilde \cop(g)$ of a non-orientable surface of genus $g$ to be the supremum over all $\cop(G)$ with $G$ ranging over all graphs embeddable in this surface.
+By a surface, we mean a closed surface, i.e.~a compact two dimensional topological manifold without boundary.
+For any non-negative integer $g$, we denote by $\cop(g)$ the supremum over all $\cop(G)$, with $G$ ranging over all graphs embeddable in an orientable surface of genus~$g$, and we call this the cop number of the surface.
+Similarly, we define the cop number $\tilde \cop(g)$ of a non-orientable surface of genus $g$ to be the supremum over all $\cop(G)$, with $G$ ranging over all graphs embeddable in this surface.

-Aigner \& Fromme~\cite{AignerFromme84} proved that the cop number of the sphere is equal to three, i.e., $\cop(0)=3$.
+Aigner \& Fromme~\cite{AignerFromme84} proved that the cop number of the sphere is equal to three; i.e.~$\cop(0)=3$.
 Quilliot~\cite{Quilliot85} gave an inductive argument to the effect that the cop number of an orientable surface of genus $g$ is at most $2g+3$.
 Schr\"oder~\cite{Schroder01} was able to sharpen this result to $\cop(g) \le \frac32 g +3$.
-He also proved that the cop number of the double torus is at most five.
+He also proved that the cop number of the double torus is at most 5.

 Andreae~\cite{Andreae86} generalized the work of Aigner \& Fromme.
 He proved that, for any graph $H$ satisfying a mild connectivity assumption, the class of graphs which do not contain $H$ as a minor has cop number bounded by a constant depending on $H$.
-Using this, and the well known formula for non-orientable genus of a complete graph, he obtained an upper bound for the cop number of a non-orientable surface of genus $g$, namely
+Using this, and the well known formula for the non-orientable genus of a complete graph, he obtained an upper bound for the cop number of a non-orientable surface of genus $g$, namely

-In recent work, Nowakowski \& Schr\"oder\cite{NowakowskiSchroder09} prove a much stronger bound: $\tilde\cop(g) \le 2g+1$.
-For this, they use a series of technically challenging and ingenious arguments.
+In an unpublished note, Nowakowski \& Schr\"oder \cite{NowakowskiSchroder09}, use a series of technically challenging arguments to prove a much stronger bound: $\tilde\cop(g) \le 2g+1$.

-In this mini note, we prove the following.
+In this short note, we prove the following.